 Drug Education and Prevention of HIV

-Funded by the US Department of Health and Human Services/SAMHSA, SWLAHEC began implementing The Drug Education and PrevenTion of HIV (DEPTH) Project on October 1st, 2008.
-This five year community collaborative project is based on SWLAHEC’s experiences in providing the SHIP Project from 2008-2008.
-The DEPTH Project seeks seek to prevent substance abuse and HIV among African-American youth between the ages of 12 – 17 who live in the high-risk minority communities of southwest Louisiana.
-This project will utilize small group interventions with a youth development approach to address and reach the goals of this project.
+Funded by the US Department of Health and Human Services/SAMHSA, SWLAHEC implemented The Drug Education and PrevenTion of HIV (DEPTH) Project from October 1st, 2008 through August of 2013.
+This five year community collaborative project was based on SWLAHEC’s experiences in providing the SHIP Project from 2003-2008.
+The DEPTH Project prevented substance abuse and HIV among African-American youth between the ages of 12 – 17 who live in high-risk minority communities of southwest Louisiana.
+This project utilized small group interventions with a youth development approach to address and reach its goals.

-The goals of this program are to (1) Reduce substance abuse among young people by strengthening beliefs that substance abuse and other high-risk behaviors do not fit with a positive and healthy lifestyle, as well as an increasing commitment to avoid substance use and other high-risk behaviors.
-At the completion of the program, parents/caretakers of youth will be more educated on the drug issues that face our youth and better understand how a home drug test can be used as a drug prevention tool.
-Our second goal is to reduce the transmission of HIV among young people by demonstrating an increased knowledge in HIV and prevention measures as well as a commitment to delay the initiation of sexual activity or reduce sexual activity.
-Our third goal is to increase knowledge of HIV status among youth by providing free HIV counseling, testing and referrals.
+The goal of this program was to reduce substance abuse among young people by strengthening beliefs that substance abuse and other high-risk behaviors do not fit with a positive and healthy lifestyle, as well as increase their commitment to avoid substance use and other high-risk behaviors.
+At the completion of the program, parents/caretakers of youth were more educated on the drug issues that face our youth and better understood how a home drug test could be used as a drug prevention tool.
+Our second goal was to reduce the transmission of HIV among young people by demonstrating an increased knowledge in HIV and prevention measures as well as a commitment to delay the initiation of sexual activity or reduce sexual activity.
+Our third goal was to increase knowledge of HIV status among youth by providing free HIV counseling, testing and referrals.

 From 2008 – 2013, The DEPTH Project served over 3,000 youth, between the ages of 12-18, from the Acadiana region.
 For more information contact Brian Burton at firstname.lastname@example.org